DataDog/documentation/content/en/logs/explorer/list.md

 ## Overview

-The Log List displays indexed logs and offer priviledged tools to navigate in **individual results**.
+The Log List displays indexed logs and offers privileged tools to navigate in **individual results**.

 Filter logs with a search query (see [faceted search][1], or [search query syntax][2] for advanced use cases) and time navigation.
 Explore log results in the table, and focus on any log with the [Log Side Panel][3].